 The Town is required to provide sites suitable for construction of 204 lower income units (94 very low income, 54 low income and 56 moderate income).
-As described in section 3.812, based on experience in the last three years of the 5th RHNA cycle, the Town expects an average construction rate of 35 Accessory Dwelling Units per year, or 280 new ADUs during the RHNA 6th cycle.
-The Town expects that these units will be divided between very low- (30%), low- (30%), moderate- (30%) and above moderate- (10%) income categories based on the ABAG/UC Berkeley Affordability Study.
-Therefore, it is projected that the number of ADUs produced in the lower income levels would be 252 units; 84 very low-, 84 low- and 84 moderate-income units.
-Current zoning is in place to accommodate construction of these ADUs.
-These would be located on scattered sites throughout the Town.
-It is impossible to know the precise location of those sites at this time.
+As described in section 3.812, based on experience in the last three years of the 5th RHNA cycle, the Town expects an average construction rate of 27 Accessory Dwelling Units per year, or 216 new ADUs during the RHNA 6th cycle.
+The Town expects that these units will be divided between very low-), low-, moderate- and above moderate- income categories.
+It is projected that the number of ADUs produced in the lower income levels would be 144 units; 108 very low to low income, - and 36 moderate-income units.
+The zoning code would be amended to accommodate construction of these ADUs with increased height limits, removal of occupancy restriction on pool houses and guest houses and permit two ADUs per property.